 • it was not the intention of one or both parties to perform the obligations arising from the marital status, but the marriage was contracted with other intentions

-example Marriage may be recognized as unlawful if the requirements about the age and choice of partner are not observed.
+example Marriage may be recognized as unlawful if the requirement about the age is not observed.

 Forced marriage